valentijnkap/Functional-Programming/log.md

 ## 26-11

 * searched for [data](https://opendata.cbs.nl/statline/#/CBS/nl/dataset/82452NED/table?ts=1543228096687) to plot at [CBS](https://opendata.cbs.nl/#/CBS/nl/).
-* Sketched a visualization to see what I could make
+* Sketched a visualization to see what I could make.
 * Started to clean the data from CBS.
-* Created a static visualization from the first set of the data
+* Created a static visualization from the first set of the data.

+## 27-11

+* Plotted all the data on the chart.
+* Made the chart interactive and added buttons to distinct between datasets.
+* Added CSS styles to make the chart more appealing.

+## 28-11

+* Added tooltips for extra functionality.
+* Added a legend for readability of the data.
+* Updated the readme.